openai/openai-cookbook/apps/enterprise-knowledge-retrieval/README.md

 # Enterprise Knowledge Retrieval

-This repo is a deep dive on Enterprise Knowledge Retrieval, which aims to take some unstructured text documents and create a usable knowledge base application with it.
+This app is a deep dive on Enterprise Knowledge Retrieval, which aims to take some unstructured text documents and create a usable knowledge base application with it.

 This repo contains a notebook and a basic Streamlit app:
-- `enterprise_knowledge_retrieval.ipynb`: A notebook containing a step by step process of tokenising, chunking and embedding your data in a vector database, building a chat agent on top and running a basic evaluation of its performance
+- `enterprise_knowledge_retrieval.ipynb`: A notebook containing a step by step process of tokenising, chunking and embedding your data in a vector database, building a chat agent on top and running a basic evaluation of its performance.
 - `chatbot.py`: A Streamlit app providing simple Q&A via a search bar to query your knowledge base.

 To run the app, please follow the instructions below in the ```App``` section